matloff/polyanNA/README.md

 O.S.
 Miettinen, *Theoretical Epidemiology:
 Principles of Occurrence Research in Medicine*, 1985

+U. Nur *et al*, Modelling relative survival in the presence of incomplete data: a tutorial, Int.
+J. *Epidemiology*, 2010

 S. Soysal *et al*, the Effects of Sample Size and Missing Data Rates on Generalizability Coefficients, *Eurasian J. of Ed.
 Res.*, 2018